ThreadRipperVG/LLD/problems/vehicle-rental-system.md

 # Designing a Vehicle Rental System

-In this article, we explore the object-oriented design and implementation of a Vehicle Rental System using Java.
+In this article, we explore the object-oriented design and implementation of a Vehicle Rental System using Python.

 This system facilitates the renting of vehicles for short and long durations.